zhentaoshi/econ_data_science/_sources/00-preface.md

 # Preface

-This course was offered in 2015, as a response to postgraduate students' repeatedly request for training in coding skills.
 Programming is an essential skill for researchers in economic analysis.
 In the time of big data, empirical economic research becomes main stream.